Celebration after game-winning hit made Rays' Phillips sick - WHIZ News

 AROZARENA MARKS

-Rays rookie Randy Arozarena has more postseason records than his nine homers, and that was going into Game 5 of the World Series with at least two more games to play.
+Rays rookie Randy Arozarena has more postseason records than his nine homers.

-His 26 postseason hits matched Pablo Sandoval’s record set in 2014 with the San Francisco Giants, and were only one shy of the Rays career mark.
-Half of those hits were for extra bases, one from matching the major league postseason mark of 14 by David Freese with St. Louis in 2011.
+His RBI single in the third inning of Game 5 was his 26th postseason hit, matching Pablo Sandoval’s record set in 2014 with the San Francisco Giants, and equaling B.J.
+Upton’s career mark for the Rays.
+He was one extra-base hit shy of matching the major league postseason mark of 14 by David Freese with St. Louis in 2011.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports